 Cheaper School Uniforms in the UK

-Do you think it's right that some School/Academy uniforms are costing parents in excess of £200 per child?
+Do you think it's right that some School/Academy uniforms are costing parents in excess of £200 and in some cases as much as £400 per child?
 Do you think it's right that uniform requirements vary so vastly from School to School?
 No then read on....

 As a Mum to double trouble (twins), I won't pay silly prices for logo riddled School uniforms & I'm trying to get Schools & Government to see reason, please join me?
 I need 100,000 people to help.